j3rrywan9/rust-study/docs/programming_rust.md

 However, Rust also has a few *unsized types* whose values are not all the same size.
 For example, the string slice type `str` (note, without an `&`) is unsized.

+The other common kind of unsized type in Rust is a `dyn` type, the referent of a trait object.
+As we explained in "Trait Objects", a trait object is a pointer to some value that implements a given trait.
+For example, the types `&dyn std::io::Write` and `Box<dyn std::io::Write>` are pointers to some value that implements the `Write` trait.
+The referent might be a file or a network socket or some type of your own for which you have implemented `Write`.
+Since the set of types that implement `Write` is open-ended, `dyn Write` considered as a type is unsized: its values have various sizes.

+Rust can't store unsized values in variables or pass them as arguments.
+You can only deal with them through pointers like `&str` or `Box<dyn Write>`, which themselves are sized.
+As shown in Figure 13-1, a pointer to an unsized value is always a fat pointer, two words wide: a pointer to a slice also carries the slice's length, and a trait object also carries a pointer to a vtable of method implementations.

 Since unsized types are so limited, most generic type variables should be restricted to `Sized` types.
 In fact, this is necessary so often that it is the implicit default in Rust: if you write `struct S<T> { ... }`, Rust understands you to mean struct `S<T: Sized> { ... }`.
 If you do not want to constrain `T` this way, you must explicitly opt out, writing struct `S<T: ?Sized> { ... }`.